LightBulbfromSpace/kgl-go-learing/readme/template.md

 # About me

-Short bio and motivation in learning golang.
+Student of mathematical and information direction.

 # Learned lessons
 {{range .}}